voliva/safe-decimal/article.md

 For example, 3.35 is not representable in binary in exact form.
 But we can transform this number to a pair `a / b = 5.234375 / 1.5625 = 3.35` where both a and b are safe numbers.
 They don't have any recurring decimal when represented in base 2: `5.234375 -> 101.001111` and `1.5625 -> 1.1001`.

 This has the advantage vs Rational numbers that we can keep both a and b relatively small.
-By the point we start to lose precision it will be because we've used all the significant digits we have available, but because of the nature of floats only the least significant digits will be lost.
+When we start to lose precision it will be because we've used all the significant digits we have available and, due to the nature of floats, only the least significant digits will be lost.
 On the other hand, in the case of rational numbers those integers can overflow which would result in a completely different number than the one intended.

 And because we're in the land of "safe numbers", we can add, subtract and multiply by using basic fraction arithmetic while staying in this land.
 And the only operation which we couldn't do, division, we can now just easily invert a number (swap `a` and `b`) and multiply it.